backdrop-contrib/slick/README.txt

 UNKNOWN ISSUES
 --------------------------------------------------------------------------------
 - Anything I am not aware of.
   Please report if you find one.
-Your report and help is the module QA.
+Your report and help is any module QA.